 Plant-Based Protein vs. Whey Protein: Which One Is Better?

 Protein is a crucial macronutrient often known as the building block of muscles, skin, bones, blood, and cartilage.
+The building blocks of proteins (monomers) are amino acids.
 It is a vital component of the human cell and is used by the body for:

 - Building and repairing tissues

 - Producing hormones, enzymes, and other body chemicals

 There are two types of popular protein supplements currently available in the market:

 These two types of protein are derived from different sources and have their unique properties.
 Here’s all you need to know about them, to help you choose the most appropriate one to add to your dietary supplement line.

 How are Whey Protein Powders and Plant-Based Powders Made?

 Whey is the watery part of milk that remains after the formation of curds.
 In its original liquid state, whey is a mixture of mostly water with some protein, fat, carbohydrates (predominantly lactose).
 When whey is processed and filtered to remove most or all of the fat and carbs, what remains is whey protein.
 The whey protein is dried, and then used in whey protein powder products.